linehill/pocl/doc/sphinx/source/using.rst

 - **POCL_BUILDING**

  If set, the pocl helper scripts, kernel library and headers are searched first from the pocl build directory.
 Only has effect if ENABLE_POCL_BUILDING was enabled at build (by default it is).

+- **POCL_BUFFER_SIZE_SPECIALIZE**

+  Attempt to infer at runtime if *all* of the kernel command's buffer arguments are less than 4GiB of size and use this information to help the just-in-time compilation.
+This currently only works with the CPU devices.
+On by default.

 - **POCL_CACHE_DIR**